aa-dank/app_script_review_sender/README.md

 3. **Email Sending and Attachments Management**
    - Email is sent via Gmail using the specified sender email (set in configuration).
    - Upon successful sending, the script will automatically trash all files specified in the `attachments_urls` column.
 This helps ensure obsolete files aren't left on Drive.
-   - If any errors occur during the trashing process, extra file metadata (including file name, owner, and sharing access information) is logged to help troubleshoot permissions or file existence issues.
+   - **Attachment Size Limit:** Each attached file must be under 21 MB.
+If any file exceeds this limit, the script logs an error and throws an exception.
+As a result, the email will not be sent until the issue is resolved.

 4. **History Tracking**
    Once an email is successfully sent, the corresponding row is moved to a history sheet (`sent_history`) along with a timestamp.